Things to know:

 Characteristics of plants

-2. This is because they contain a green substance called chlorophyll.
+1. Plants can make their own food.2.
+This is because they contain a green substance called chlorophyll.
 It helps plants to produce food when there is sunlight.

 3. Plants need sunlight, water, air and nutrients to make food.